mjz48/ohsnap-experiments/mqtt-cli/README.md

 * Writing to a TcpStream is pretty straightforward.
 Reading from it is nontrivial.
 See "TcpStream" under "Resource and Links" for more info.

+* Some Mqtt brokers implement a default topic called $SYS.
+Usually brokers are not supposed to make topics (this is done by clients), but this default topic is useful because brokers can broadcast system information like uptime on it.
+There is no standard and it's not part of the spec, so implementations are all different.
+See "$SYS Topics" under "Resources and Links" for a good article describing the intuition and details about it.

+* Mqtt topics have a simple schema and a couple parts to them.
+When subscribing, you can use two types of wildcards ('\*' and '#').
+Topics can be namespaced with the backslash.
+Like this: `mytopic/subtopic/additional_subtopic`.
+The asterisk wildcard can be used to greedily match topics.
+The pound sign stands in for only 1 sublevel.
+Wildcards are not permitted to be used during publish.
+    * Other restrictions:
+        1. Topics can not be the empty string. '/' is okay.
+        1. Wildcards must be by themselves as the whole string, or between delimiters.
+For example, `mytopic/sub*topic/` is not allowed.
+But `mytopic/*/additional_topics` is allowed.
+    * See "Understanding MQTT Topics" under "Resources and Links" for more information.

 ### Prior Art

 This project will reference HiveMQ Mqtt-cli, which requires jdk and gradle to build, and does not have precompiled binaries for OpenBSD.
 Trying to build Mqtt-cli from source using gradle on OpenBSD results in errors because OpenBSD gradle does not support "SystemInfo".